WB-Portfolio/RealTimeMonitoring/README.md

    1- launch the docker-compose file to get InfluxDB and GRAFANA running, using  the command ;
 # docker-compose up -d

-   2- Create a DataBase using this command (The name here is selenium, change it if you want):
+   2- Create a DataBase using this command (The name here is Selenium, change it if you want):
-#  curl -i -XPOST http://localhost:8086/query --data-urlencode "q=CREATE DATABASE selenium"
+#  curl -i -XPOST http://localhost:8086/query --data-urlencode "q=CREATE DATABASE Selenium"

    3- Open GRAFANA, select data source and import the Dashboard Json file included in this project